eight04/vpip/docs/commands.rst

   vpip update_venv [-g [PACKAGE ...]]

 Update/rebuild the venv folder.
 It compares the Python version inside the venv with the Python outside of the venv.
 If they are incompatible then rebuild the folder.
-Otherwise, this command upgrade ``pip`` inside the venv.
+Otherwise, this command upgrades ``pip`` inside the venv.

 Options: